StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

   jq 'select(.event_type=="smb" and .smb.status == "STATUS_ACCESS_DENIED")|.flow_id' /var/log/suricata/eve.json | sort | uniq -c
   10 1047258484058895

-The JQ query above returns the result which is 10 time status ``STATUS_ACCESS_DENIED`` in the flow whose ``flow_id`` is ``1047258484058895``.
+The JQ query above returns a result of 10 ``STATUS_ACCESS_DENIED`` statuses in the flow whose ``flow_id`` is ``1047258484058895``.
-So we have 10 Access denied in the same flow which is definitely suspicious.
+So we have 10 instances of Denied Access in the same flow which is definitely suspicious.

 Kibana query
 ~~~~~~~~~~~~

-Create a table visualisation that uses an aggregation in Kibana on the field ``flow_id`` with the following query search
+Create a table visualisation that uses an aggregation in Kibana on the field ``flow_id`` with the following query search:

 .. code-block::